Koekoek1337/AH_Ticket-To-Ride/README.md

 ![annealing_baselineHill](docs/annealing_baselineHill.png)

-From this, it can be concluded that the algorit without any cooling scheme already far outperforms the random algorithm, both in it's average score of 6165.99 and overall score spread.
+From this, it can be concluded that the algorithm without any cooling scheme already far outperforms the random algorithm, both in its average score of 6165.99 and overall score spread.

-The same baseline was made for the simulated annealing algorithm with the `linear cooling` scheme, with initial temperature 64 and `linear cooling` constant 64 * 10^-4, which has been displayed below.
+The same baseline was made for the simulated annealing algorithm with the `linear cooling` scheme, with initial temperature 64 and `linear cooling` constant 64 * 10^-4, as displayed below.

 ![annealing_baselineLin](docs/annealing_baseline_linearCooling.png)

-The results from this baseline are interesting, as it shows a worse overall spread and lower average score of 6050.45, but also having a better median score and is more likely to obtain results with more than 6400 points overall.
-It is therefore preferrable to run with the `linear cooling` scheme when performing multiple runs over a longer period of time.
+The results from this baseline are interesting, as it shows a worse overall spread and lower average score of 6050.45, while also having a better median score and being more likely to obtain results with scores higher than 6400 points overall.
+It is therefore preferable to run with the `linear cooling` scheme when performing multiple runs over a longer period of time.

-The overall score for the netherlands was also recorded using the algorithm with the same cooling schedule and parameters.
+The overall score for the Netherlands was also recorded using the algorithm with the same cooling schedule and parameters.
 This network had a score of 6605.0 and is displayed below.

 ![bestSolution](docs/annealing_best_overall.png)

-Interesting about this solution is that it utilizes all possible connections in the Netherlands whilst still scoring higher than any other solution discovered.
+Interesting about this solution is that it utilizes all possible connections in the Netherlands, whilst still scoring higher than any other solution discovered.

 ### Station Removal
 To test what would happen to the final scores of an optimized network if certain stations were removed, 5 batches of 10 runs were done with the simulated annealing algorithm (Linear cooling, T64, C64*10^-4), each lacking a single station, as well as a control batch of 10 runs with all stations.